 Those of you following me on Instagram know that we kicked off our first vacation of 2017 at none other than Maui, Hawaii, considered the prettiest island of the archipelago.
-Hawaii, the 50th state of USA and the northern most island chain in Polynesia is located in the south Pacific ocean and comprises of essentially eight islands going by the names of Niʻihau, Kauaʻi, Oʻahu, Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Island of Hawaiʻi (also known as Big Island since it is the largest of them all).
+Hawaii, the 50th state of USA and the northern most island chain in Polynesia is located in the south Pacific ocean and comprises of essentially eight islands going by the names of Niʻihau, Kauaʻi, Oʻahu (read this fantastic experience on Lei making in Waikiki beach resort here), Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and the Island of Hawaiʻi (also known as Big Island since it is the largest of them all).
 Islands of Hawaii were formed entirely out of volcanic activity which explains the surrounding verdant greenery (volcanic soil is the most fertile of them earthly soils) and thanks to native Hawaiian pride in their earth (‘āina) most of the islands have not yet given way to unchecked urbanization and have thus managed to retain their virgin feel of lush green forests, paradise like beaches and jaw dropping waterfalls.
 Nature has blessed Hawaii with a beauty so stunning and a landscape so rapidly changing as one traverses from sandy beaches to the rugged volcanic craters, that words simply do not render justice to the state’s pristine beauty.
 The best way to describe it is by witnessing this incredibly diverse ecosystem (the photo above, with zero filters, gives you an inkling of how GREEN Maui actually is) and we relished in the splendor of Hawaii’s offerings during our three day stay in Maui.
-In this blog post, I will be sharing our experience, some must do activities in Hawaii and lots of tips and suggestions to help you have a great vacation minus the hard work of extreme planning.
+In this blog post, I will be sharing our experience, some must do activities in Hawaii (read this Hawaii honeymoon guide for more inspiration) and lots of tips and suggestions to help you have a great vacation minus the hard work of extreme planning.
 So, let’s get started!

 HAWAII HOT TIP 1.
 GENERAL PLANNING AND ACCOMMODATION